Tahquitz (spirit): Mukat's People

-Author Lowell John Bean, in his book Mukat's People; The Cauilla Indians of Southern California, applies a different orthography, rendering the name as Taqwuš instead of Tahquitz.
+Author Lowell John Bean, in his book Mukat's People; The Cauilla Indians of Southern California, applies a different orthography, rendering the name as Taqwuš (Taqwush) instead of Tahquitz.
 He describes Taqwuš as one of the nakutem, those who were created in the beginning by Mukat and Temayawt.
 Specifically, Taqwuš is the first Puul, or Shaman, and he manifests himself as a meteor or a human-like form that emits blue sparks.
 Taqwuš lived on San Jacinto Peak and was the cause of misfortune.
 He was most active at night and would travel about stealing souls.

 Origin and application of the name

 In the Luiseño language the word Tahquitz derives from the word Takwish, meaning "electric fireball" or "meteor".
 However, it is thought that the Luiseño adopted the story from the Cahuilla.
+In A Dried Coyote's Tail, Katherine Saubel spells it Taqwish in Cahuilla.
 The spelling of the word Tahquitz varied, until it was standardized by the 1897–1898 U.S. Geological Survey of the San Jacinto quadrangle.
 Alternate spellings include: